 Abbot called the death of baby Jerah “a stain on the conscience of the UK government”.
 She proceeded to mention that deliberative attempts to strip someone from citizenship are illegal.
 Article 15 of the Declaration of Human Rights states that “everyone has the right to a nationality” and “no one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality”.
 Revoking citizenship is not uncommon but revoking someone’s only citizenship is highly disputed.
 Article 3 in the Human Rights Act of 1998 suggest that withdrawing someone’s only citizenship could be classified as “inhumane and degrading”.

-The research mentioned above has proven the difficulty of collecting data, especially on women.
-The data is already ambiguous and uncertain and Abbott gives the impression that she did not properly investigate the statistics behind her claims.
+What I am trying to illustrate by highlighting different research outcomes and diverging numbers, is the difficulty of collecting data, especially when it comes to female IS fighters.
+The data is already ambiguous and speculative.
+Abbott then gives the impression that she did not properly investigate the statistics behind her comments.
 Therefore it seems extremely inappropriate and unwise to make such unnuanced claims.
 When focusing on absolute numbers we can indeed say that “hundreds of men” are returning back to the UK.
 However, we previously saw that men make up the majority of ISIS fighters.
 Logical reasoning would then be that among the returnees, the percentage of men will be exponentially higher than that of female fighters.
 Moreover, her word choice by saying that the UK government ‘allows’ those returnees to go back kind of twists reality, really putting the reader into a certain direction.
 In this context, the word “allowed” almost sounds as if male ISIS soldiers are welcomed with open arms, while women are not.
 I think it’s safe to say that the UK government is not too eager to take back any ISIS fighters, no matter their gender.

 As Camilla Cavendish points out in The Financial Times: “The argument that Ms Begum is a victim follows a pattern of assumption that women are less threatening than men — and less responsible for their actions”.
 She goes on by saying that this idea of a helpless woman is put away as naïve by many terrorist experts.
 The earlier mentioned research by Soufan Centre confirms that the majority of women went to the caliphate out of free will.
 The research also emphasized how crucial women were in building the caliphate.
 I encourage everyone to decide for him or herself whether Begum should be considered as a victim or a terrorist.
 It is however vital that we as critical (aspiring) academics are willing to look beyond the traditional narratives in the Begum case, for the sake of justice- which is by the way another core tenet of feminism.